Synchronization of strongly connected partial DFAs and prefix codes: Lower bounds for properly incomplete DFAs

-From Proposition~\ref{pro:lower_bound}, it follows that we cannot expect a better upper bound on the reset threshold of a properly incomplete strongly connected automaton than $0.04135 n^3 + \O(n^2)$, unless we can improve the best general upper bound on the reset threshold of a complete automaton, which currently is roughly $0.1654 n^3 + \O(n^2)$ \cite{Shitov2019}.
-We can also show a lower bound on the largest possible reset threshold, using the Rystsov's construction of automata with long shortest mortal words \cite{Rystsov1997ResetWordsForCummutativeAndSolvableAutomata}.
+From \Cref{pro:lower_bound}, it follows that we cannot expect an upper bound on the reset threshold of a properly incomplete strongly connected DFA better than $0.04135 n^3 + \O(n^2)$, unless we can improve the best general upper bound on the reset threshold of a complete DFA, which currently is roughly $0.1654 n^3 + \O(n^2)$ \cite{Shitov2019}.
+We can also show a lower bound on the largest possible reset threshold, using the Rystsov's construction of DFAs with long shortest mortal words \cite{Rystsov1997ResetWordsForCummutativeAndSolvableAutomata}.

-\begin{proposition} For every $n$, there exists a strongly connected properly incomplete $n$-state automaton with the reset threshold $\frac{n^2 - n}{2}$. \end{proposition} \begin{proof} Let $\mathrsfs{A} = (Q, \Sigma, \delta)$ be a strongly connected partial automaton with only one state $r$ having undefined outgoing transitions for some letter, and let $w$ be its shortest mortal word.
-Let $w = w'a$, where $a \in \Sigma$.
+\begin{proposition} For every $n$, there exists a strongly connected properly incomplete $n$-state DFA with the reset threshold $\frac{n^2 - n}{2}$. \end{proposition} \begin{proof} Let $\mathrsfs{A} = (Q, \Sigma, \delta)$ be a strongly connected partial DFA with only one state $r$ having undefined outgoing transitions for some letter, and let $w$ be its shortest mortal word.
+Let $w = w'a$, where~$a \in \Sigma$.
 Then $\delta(Q, w') = \{r\}$.
-Moreover, since the automaton is strongly connected, every prefix $w''$ of $w'$ of length smaller than $|w|-(|Q| - 1)$ has the action mapping $Q$ to a set of size at least two; otherwise, there is a shorter word mapping $Q$ to $\{r\}$.
+Moreover, since the DFA is strongly connected, every prefix $w''$ of $w'$ of length smaller than $|w|-(|Q| - 1)$ has the action mapping $Q$ to a set of size at least two; otherwise, there is a shorter word mapping $Q$ to $\{r\}$.
 Thus we get that $\mathrsfs{A}$ is synchronizing, and the length of its shortest reset word is at least $|w| - (|Q| - 1) - 1 = |w| - |Q|$.
-For every $n$, Rystsov \cite{Rystsov1997ResetWordsForCummutativeAndSolvableAutomata} constructed a strongly connected properly incomplete $n$-state automaton with the only one state having undefined outgoing transitions.
+For every $n$, Rystsov \cite{Rystsov1997ResetWordsForCummutativeAndSolvableAutomata} constructed a strongly connected properly incomplete $n$-state DFA with the only one state having undefined outgoing transitions.
 The length of its shortest mortal word is equal to $\frac{n^2 + n}{2}$.
-Thus we get the lower bound of $\frac{n^2 + n}{2} - n$ on the length of its shortest reset word.
-It can be seen directly from the construction of the automaton that this bound is tight. \end{proof}
+Thus we get a lower bound of $\frac{n^2 + n}{2} - n$ on the length of its shortest reset word.
+It can be seen directly from the construction of the DFA that this bound is tight. \end{proof}

+\acknowledgements{We thank the anonymous reviewers for their comments that improved the presentation of the paper.}